Diego Velázquez, portrait of Juan de Pareja, 1650

 Color mixtures can easily become “dirty” looking.
-I believe that this is not caused by the use of black itself in color mixing but because of the relatively large pigment particle size of both Ivory Black and Mars Black.
+I believe that this is not caused by the use of black itself in colour mixing but because of the relatively large pigment particle size of both Ivory Black and Mars Black.

 Chromatic Black solves this problem since it is made from modern organic pigments that are both tiny in size and transparent.
-Colors are grayed without being made to look “dirty.”
+Colours are greyed without being made to look “dirty.”
 This also points to a limitation of Chromatic Black: while it is a fabulous mixing black it is not as good as Ivory or Mars or Black Spinel when a true black is needed in a painting.”